albert-espin/drug-interactions/README.md

 ## Best Neural Architecture

-See the report for more details on all the tested models.
+The neural model in the image achieves 0.60 F1 for Task 9.2, and is part of the final ensemble that reaches 0.64 F1.
+See the report for more details on all the tested models, including the CRF model of Task 9.1.

 ![](neural_architecture.png)